SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Core_Features/Memories.md

 WilmerAI's memory consists of three components.
 Each is stored in a separate file and linked by a unique discussion ID.

 * **Long-Term Memory File (`<id>_memories.jsonl`)**: This file stores chronological summaries of the conversation.
 The system periodically reviews the chat history, divides it into chunks, and uses an LLM to summarize each chunk.
+This forms the backbone of the conversation's timeline.
 * **Rolling Chat Summary (`<id>_summary.jsonl`)**: This file contains a single, continuously updated summary of the entire conversation.
 It synthesizes the chunks from the Long-Term Memory File to provide a high-level overview.
 * **Searchable Vector Memory (`<id>_vector_memory.db`)**: A dedicated vector database for the discussion.
 When a memory